Code of Ethics and Conduct.

 We should actively avoid any obvious or implicit conflict between our personal interests and those of the company.
 Any actual, potential or perceived conflict of interest must immediately be disclosed to a Mammoth director for approval.
 Examples of a conflict of interest could be if any colleague:

-• places a contract on behalf of Mammoth with a supplier manged by a close friend or family member;
+• places a contract on behalf of Mammoth with a supplier managed by a close friend or family member;

 • works as a consultant, paid or unpaid, in a private capacity for a supplier or customer of Mammoth;